siddhant08-lol/beast/README.md

 Technology Used are:

-  .css
+  --css
-  .html
+  --html
-  .js
+  --js